 In the advertising industry, companies commonly experience seasonal fluctuations in revenue, as many marketers allocate the largest portion of their budgets to the fourth quarter of the calendar year in order to coincide with increased holiday purchasing.
 Historically, the fourth quarter has reflected our highest level of advertising activity for the year.
 We generally expect the subsequent first quarter to reflect lower activity levels, but this trend may be masked due to the continued growth of our business.
-In addition, historical seasonality may not be predictive of future results given the potential for changes in advertising buying patterns and consumer activity due to COVID-19.
-Periods that experience an increase in COVID-19 cases and resulting governmentally-imposed restrictions could cause our revenue to decrease.
-Political advertising could also cause our revenue to increase during election cycles and decrease during other periods, making it difficult to predict our revenue, cash flow, and operating results, all of which could fall below our expectations.
-We expect our revenue to continue to fluctuate based on seasonal factors that affect the advertising industry as a whole.
+In addition, historical seasonality may not be predictive of future results given the potential for changes in advertising buying patterns and consumer activity due to the potential impacts of COVID-19 and the evolving macroeconomic conditions discussed above.
+Periods that experience an increase in COVID-19 cases and resulting governmentally-imposed restrictions, or are effected by labor shortages, inflation and monetary supply shifts, rising interest rates, tightening of credit markets, recession risks, potential disruptions from the